wkembel1563/Image_Processing/README.md

 stitch_images.py
 - This script produces a model capable of stitching two images together using SIFT features and the RANSAC algorithm
+- It uses two images from the IMAGES folder to demonstrate

 ## Helper Files